Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 - King: Large van or ute with tray at least 183cm x 203cm internally

-We transport mattresses in two pieces - springs in one section, comfort layers rolled separately.
+For factory pickup, queen and king are easiest in two pieces — springs and cover in one section, comfort layers rolled separately.
+Single, king single and double can usually travel as one package.

 ---